IChO International information center

 One of the most important tasks of the Center is the archiving of all important materials concerning the IChO.
 It is expected to create a data base of:

-g) important documents from the IChO competitions as well international meetings (minutes, reports, publications and important letters)
+- important documents (minutes, reports, publications and important letters) from the IChO competitions as well as international meetings concerning the IChO, such as seminars and workshops (minutes, reports, publications and important letters).

-4.2 Information tasks of IChO International Information Center
+4.2 Information role of the IChO International Information Center

-The IChO International Information Center (IChO IIC) gives information from its data bases on the request to those who are interested in the activities of the International Chemistry Olympiads.
+The IChO International Information Center (IChO IIC) gives information from its data bases on the request of those who are interested in the activities of the International Chemistry Olympiads.

 The activities of the IChO IIC are published in a proper way.